A435 Charlton Hill Landslip

 Preliminary work has started for site one within the crawler lane.
 We have begun a feasibility study to understand the potential solutions and the estimated costs to fix the road.
 Once we have this information we can bid for the funding from central government.

 What are we doing?

 The feasibility study will help us to work out how much fixing the road will cost.
 At the moment we estimate this could be between £2m and £3m.

 We will look for opportunities to bid to central government for the funding.
-In the meantime, we will be putting up fixed traffic management to protect road users.
+In the meantime, we will continue to use traffic management to protect road users.

-The cost of temporary traffic management for the county is something that we are attempting to reduce, so for Charlton Hill we are considering a “semi permanent solution”.
-Bollards will be more cost efficient than cones because they do not need as many visits from us as part of routine management.
-The cones need to be checked regularly and this results in ongoing costs.
+The cost of temporary traffic management for the county is something that we are attempting to reduce, so for Charlton Hill we have now applied a “semi permanent solution” and installed fixed bollards to safeguard road users.
+Bollards are more cost efficient than cones because they do not need as many visits from us as part of routine management.
+Temporary traffic cones need to be checked regularly and this results in ongoing costs.

 We hope to start work to fix the first section of the crawler lane in 2019.
 Work on the three other sections of the road will follow.